 The Main Attractions

 Takayama Old Town on Sanmachi Suji is the old merchant district of Takayama.
-Its streets are lined with traditional wooden houses many of which date from the 19th century and are now used as restaurants, cafes, and souvenir shops.
+Its streets are lined with traditional wooden houses many of which date from the 19th century and serve as restaurants, cafes, and souvenir shops.
 Sanmachi Suji is a 12 minute walk from Takayama Station.

 Nakabashi Bridge in Takayama

-The Higashiyama Walking Course is a pleasant 3.5 km strolling route along which you can see many temples and the castle ruins in Shiroyama Park.
-The course begins in Teramachi (“Temple town”) which is 9minutes walk east of Sanmachi Suji via the Yasugawa shopping street.
+The Higashiyama Walking Course is a pleasant route of about 4 km along which you can see many temples and the castle ruins in Shiroyama Park.
+The course begins in Teramachi (“Temple town”) which is 9 minutes walk east of Sanmachi Suji via the Yasugawa shopping street.

 Takayama Jinya is a historical former local governor’s office.
 The first office was built here in 1692, but the present main building was built in 1816 and remained in use until 1969.
-English tours of the premises are available in which you can view beautifully restored tatami mat rooms and there are many historical artifacts in the old storehouse which now functions as a museum.
-Takayama Jinya is a ten minute walk from Takayama Station and entry is 430 yen.
+Free guided tours in Japanese or English may be available, but should be booked at the ticket counter or by telephone and depend on guide availability.
+Takayama Jinya is a 15 minute walk from Takayama Station.
+Entry is 500 yen for adults and free for visitors aged 18 or younger.

-There are two lively morning markets in Takayama: one just outside Takayama Jinya and the other by the banks of the Miyagawa River which get started at 6.00 each morning and are usually packing up by noon.
+There are two lively morning markets in Takayama: one just outside Takayama Jinya and the other by the banks of the Miyagawa River.
+Both markets are open until around noon.
+Official hours are 7.00 to noon from April to November and 8.00 to noon from December to March, though it is best to go early because the number of stalls can drop in bad weather or winter.
 Stalls sell fruit, vegetables, pickles, crafts, sweets and souvenirs.

 Takayama Festival Float Exhibition Hall exhibits four of the floats which parade in the city’s autumn festival.
 The floats are beautifully decorated with gold and lacquer-work and some floats also have puppets!
 The hall is located on the grounds of the Sakurayama Hachimangu Shrine and is a 20 minute walk or 9 minute taxi ride from Takayama Station.
 Entry to the hall is 900 yen for adults, 550 yen for Senior High Students, and 450 yen for Junior High Students and younger.